belozierov/SwiftCoroutine/README.md

     //coroutine is performed on the main thread, that's why we can set the image in UIImageView self.imageView.image = thumbnail
 }.whenFailure { error in
-    here we can handle errors
+    //here we can handle errors
     self.imageView.image = UIImage(name: "thumbnail_placeholder")
 }
 ```